Managed Endpoints API

 Consequently, write your endpoint response definition code as text, XML, or JSON into the editor that will be displayed.
 For personalized content, use Jinja.

-The example below displays a JSON that will render the first name of the customer using the API.
-Then you need to Save and Start your Managed endpoint which will create a pop-up with an URL address where the endpoint runs.
+The example below displays a JSON that uses the API to render the customer's first name.
+Then, you need to save and Start your Managed endpoint, creating a pop-up with a URL address where the endpoint runs.

-This URL is called POST request, rendering the responses that you specified earlier.
-So in the case of the example below, a JSON with the first name.
+This URL is called a POST request, and it renders the responses that you specified earlier.
+In the example below, it is a JSON with the first name.

 Calling Managed endpoints using HTTP